SDFIdk/designsystem/README.md

-# SDFI Designsystem
+# Klimadatastyrelsen Designsystem

-Common design system for SDFI with CSS, icons, UI components, and logo images.
+Common design system for Klimadatastyrelsen with CSS, icons, UI components, and logo images.

 ## Read the documentation

-Documentation is available at [sdfidk.github.io/designsystem/](https://sdfidk.github.io/designsystem/)
+Documentation is available at [Klimadatastyrelsendk.github.io/designsystem/](https://Klimadatastyrelsendk.github.io/designsystem/)

 You can also build and read the docs locally.